enviodev/docs/docs/error-codes.md

 Failed to read schema file.

-Please ensure that the schema file is placed correctly in the directory.
+Please ensure that the schema file is placed in the correct directory.

 ### `EE201`: Parse Schema Error